Date Thesis Awarded

 Bachelors of Arts (BA)

 Christine L. Nemacheck

 The examination of selected moments in John Marshall's life reveal the opinion he writes in Marbury v.
 Madison to not just be a great political coup but rather a pragmatic, calculated approach to formally implement the power of judicial review, establish the supremacy of the Constitution, and create a more defined system of checks and balances in the new American government.

 Souers, Jennifer L., ""To Say What the Law is:" John Marshall and His Influence on the Origins of Judicial Review in America" (2010).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 732.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.